 The Australian Capital Territory is the most densely populated of Australia’s states and territories and over 400,000 people reside in Canberra, the only city in the state.
-When looking at agent fees and the current structure in the ACT, it’s important to consider ACT agent commission rates can vary.
-This can be caused by the size of the population and market competition in your location.
+Real estate agent fees and commissions in the ACT have fluctuated slightly over the last two years.
+Commission rates in the ACT sit in the middle in comparison to the rest of the country.

 Interestingly, most of the population of Canberra work directly or indirectly for the government, so the ACT’s property market is closely linked to the staffing policies of the elected government.

 How do real estate commission and fees work in the ACT?